The Tomoro Foundation

 Since The Tomoro Foundation does not accept unsolicited applications, traditional application success factors do not apply.
 However, understanding what the foundation values may be helpful:

-- Alignment with Core Purposes: Organizations working in education for young people, health advancement, environmental conservation (especially ocean-related initiatives), or supporting disadvantaged populations are within the foundation's remit
+- Alignment with Core Purposes: Organisations working in education for young people, health advancement, environmental conservation, or supporting disadvantaged populations are within the foundation's remit

-- International Reach: The foundation operates in India, Israel, and the United States in addition to England and Wales, suggesting interest in organizations with international impact or operations in these regions
+- International Reach: The foundation operates in Australia, India, Israel, and the United States in addition to England and Wales, suggesting interest in organisations with international impact or operations in these regions

-- Research-Driven Approach: The foundation emphasizes research, awareness-raising, and publication of research findings, indicating value placed on evidence-based work
+- Research-Driven Approach: The foundation emphasises research, awareness-raising, and publication of research findings, indicating value placed on evidence-based work

-- Environmental Focus: Given the trustees' documented interest in environmental causes and ocean conservation, organizations working in these areas may be of particular interest
+- Environmental Focus: Given the trustees' documented interest in environmental causes, organisations working in these areas may be of particular interest

-- Financial Need: The foundation specifically mentions supporting individuals and organizations serving those experiencing financial hardship
+- Financial Need: The foundation specifically mentions supporting individuals and organisations serving those experiencing financial hardship

 Key Takeaways for Grant Writers